 You know I’m a fan of this green guy!
 Star Wars has been a hit in my room with Intergalactic Articulation Early & Late Sounds, Expressive Language, and Receptive Language…I’m happy to be able to add to that collection with some social language skills.
 And just FYI, because the movie and all it’s characters are copyrighted and trademarked….I can’t use their names or anything, but feel free to do so in your own speech room!

-I am now using Michelle Garcia Winners’ Social Thinking (R) curriculum in my room and am LOVING it.
+- I am now using Michelle Garcia Winners’ Social Thinking (R) curriculum in my room and am LOVING it.
 So now, I obviously need additional materials to target some of the vocabulary that Winner has developed.
-For this activity, I focused on expected and unexpected behaviors, which comes straight from “You Are A Social Detective”, which I use with all my kids.
-This is the sorting mat, where students will sort the situational cards.
+For this activity, I focused on acceptable behaviors.
+It includes a sorting mat, where students will sort the situational cards.

 Plus a student sheet for homework or extra practice.